 Traumatic brain injury is defined as damage to the brain due to sudden trauma, either by closed or penetrating head injury.
 TBI can be either focal or diffuse.
 Focal TBI can be caused by contusion, haemorrhage, or haematoma, and diffuse TBI by brain oedema, ischemic injury, or diffuse axonal injury caused by intraventricular haemorrhage.
 Moderate and severe TBI leads to impairments in cognition, attention, memory and motor function, but even mild TBI (mTBI) can lead to lasting effects such as fatigue, headache, dizziness, insomnia, mood disturbances, and concentration difficulties.
 5-15% of mTBI patients have persistent neurocognitive symptoms 1 year after the primary trauma.
 TBI may lead to late-appearing Alzheimer’s-like neurodegeneration.

 Primary injury to the brain compromises the blood-brain barrier (BBB), and secondary injury exacerbates the BBB breakdown.
-This leads to release of proteins and protein fragments from the brain to the circulation, and attracts peripheral immune cells in to the brain.
+This leads to release of proteins and protein fragments from the brain to the circulation, and attracts peripheral leukocytes in to the brain.
 Tissue break-down products are also released to the lymphatics, where those can be identified as antigens by T and B lymphocytes leading to production of autoantibodies and accelerated inflammatory response.
 CB2 receptor agonists dampen inflammation and improve outcome in mouse model of TBI (Magid et al., 2019).